hortonworks/data-tutorials/tutorials/cda/building-a-server-log-analysis-application/tutorial-3.md

 bash nifi-auto-deploy.sh $NIFI_TEMPLATE
 ~~~

 Open HDF **NiFi UI** at http://sandbox-hdf.hortonworks.com:9090/nifi.
 Your NiFi was just uploaded, imported and started.
+You just have to make sure to turn on the PutHDFS processor, so NiFi can store data into HDFS.

 ## Summary